jidodata-ykim/dockeys/README.md

 ## Known Limitations

+- Marks are lost when the document tab is reloaded or the line that held the mark is deleted
-- Most advanced Vim features like marks, macros, and registers are not supported
+- Macros and registers are not supported
 - Custom key mappings are not supported
 - PR's are welcome to add these features